zrtlemontree/CS-Rep/README.md

     <div style="color:orange; border-bottom: 1px solid #d9d9d9;
     display: inline-block;
     color: #999;
-    padding: 2px;">The topologies of Rep-TDNN without and with CS-Rep. (Left): The multi-branch design in the train- ing period.
+    padding: 2px;">The topologies of Rep-TDNN without and with CS-Rep. (Left): The multi-branch design in the training period.
 (Right): The plain topology in the inference period.</div>
 </center>

 ## Requirement

 PyTorch>=1.2.0

 Cuda>=10.0

 ## Examples